-If you are not using eclipse you will need to get a subversion client.
+You can get a packaged tarball or extract from subversion.
+Knowing how to use tar or subversion is outside of the scope of this tutorial.
 Once you have a subversion client you can either browse the Nutch subversion webpage at: